zafersn/meta-maaxboard/README.md

 </manifest>
 ```
 then run code block below.
-Just in case, if you encounter any error like unencrypted Git security protocol, you need to find and change all git repo link
+Just in case, if you encounter any error like unencrypted Git security protocol, you need to find and change all git repo URLs
-git to https format.
+with https format instead of git://.
 For example: from git://github.com/meta-qt5 to https://github.com/meta-qt5

 ```
 $ repo sync